Big1533/sdl_android_guides/docs/Mobile Navigation/Video Streaming/index.md

 !!!

 ## Managing the Stream
-To start streaming video, you can use `VideoStreamingManager`.
-The method that needs to be called is `startRemoteDisplayStream(Context context, final Class<? extends SdlRemoteDisplay> remoteDisplay, final VideoStreamingParameters parameters, final boolean encrypted)`.
+The `VideoStreamingManager` can be used to start streaming video after the `SdlManager` has successfully been started.
+This is performed by calling the method `startRemoteDisplayStream(Context context, final Class<? extends SdlRemoteDisplay> remoteDisplay, final VideoStreamingParameters parameters, final boolean encrypted)`.

 ```java
 if (sdlManager.getVideoStreamManager() != null) {